Adenoidectomy

 How are vegetations removed?

-Adenoid surgery is a short hospital stay, so most of the time it requires one day of admission.
+Adenoid surgery is a short hospital stay, most often requiring a one-day admission.

-According to different studies, children whose tonsils or adenoids are removed do not suffer losses in resistance to infection, because other lymphatic tissues in the body supply the function of the removed ones.
+According to different studies, children who have their tonsils or adenoids removed do not suffer loss of resistance to infections, because other lymphatic tissues of the organism replace the function of the removed ones.

 Where do we do it?